singh-man/books/crackingTheCoding/11_testing.md

 - *Fact check:* Verify that the pen is felt tip and that the ink is one of the allowed colors.
 - *Intended use:* Drawing.
 Does the pen write properly on clothing?
 - *Intended use:* Washing.
 Does it wash off of clothing (even if it's been there for an extended period of time)?
-Does it wash off in hot warm and cold water?
+Does it wash off in hot, warm and cold water?
 - *Safety:* Is the pen safe (non-toxic) for children?
 - *Unintended uses:* How else might children use the pen?
 They might write on other surfaces, so you need to check whether the behavior there is correct.
 They might also stomp on the pen, throw it, and so on.